Hello! Woof! Meow!

 Thank you for taking the time to care for feral cats.
 Whether you are just starting out or are an experienced caretaker, the Richmond SPCA supports your efforts and is happy to be of service by providing free spay/neuter and other resources.

-The Richmond SPCA offers free spay/neuter surgeries and rabies shots for feral cats brought to our Smoky's Spay/Neuter Clinic at the Clinic for Compassionate Care by their volunteer caretakers.
+The Richmond SPCA offers free spay/neuter surgeries and rabies shots for feral cats brought to our Smoky's Spay/Neuter Clinic at the Susan M. Markel Veterinary Hospital by their volunteer caretakers.
 We also provide rabies booster shots for feral cats at no charge to community volunteers.

 - Please note that the sterilized and vaccinated feral cats will need to be returned to their current habitat (where you humanely trapped them) to live out their natural lifespan, as their unsocial behavior means they are not susceptible of adoption into homes.
 Please never take a feral cat to a shelter or ask an animal control agency to trap him or her to be taken to an animal shelter, as his or her life may be at risk.
 Download Trapping Instructions here.